How To Get Back Into Yoga After Having A Baby

 6. Get back to your mat.

 Maybe after a few weeks of slowly building back your arm and leg strength, you're ready to get back to your yoga practice.
-Go slow.
+Go slowly.
 This is a totally different body that's coming back to the mat.
 Slow, simple Sun Salutations with modified Down Dogs (Puppy pose).
 Think more about getting stronger and not so much about the deep stretches.

 7. Block it up.